catsclaw/triumphweb/content/play/blurbs.md

 seem to know what they are doing.
 You could mentor them, as they seem to want, or you could undermine them, which might be more fun.

-You are close friends with Silence Silver.
+You are close friends with **Silence Silver**.
 You know their secret.
 Whilst you don’t mind making a bit of cash on the side, you’re reluctant to betray such a dear friend.